-Bernard: My name is Bernard Van Isacker, 47 years old, married with Maria and I have 2 kids.
+Bernard: My name is Bernard Van Isacker, 47 years old, and I have 2 kids.
 Magnus, 4 years old, and Sebastian, 16 years old, from my first marriage.
 I work currently as a social media manager, web developer and CRM admin for a multinational.
-I also run 2 holiday houses together with my wife, but for the past 2 years they have been empty due to the corona pandemic.
-That was a big blow to our family budget, so I had to take extra work to keep on paying our bills.
+I also run 2 holiday houses, but for the past 2 years they have been empty due to the corona pandemic.
+That was a big blow to our budget, so I had to take extra work to keep on paying our bills.
 But we survive.

 I sleep basically 5 hours per night, take a small breakfast and lots of coffee at 6 in the local Panos –both the owners Mario and Hannelore are sweethearts -before I start work at 7:30 until, 10, 11 at night.
 I’ll probably die working (laughs).